 An Awning for Your Teardrop Camper

 If you haven’t added an awning of some kind to your teardrop trailer and it didn’t come with one from the factory, then you absolutely need to add one to your rig.
 The awning helps make the most of your small camper’s footprint, by providing additional space that’s out of the sun’s rays or a bit of rain if you get caught in inclement weather.
+Before packing up, make sure to do one final walk-around before packing up and taking to ensure everything is latched down tight.

 Roof Rails or a Roof Rack for Your Teardrop Camper